noorgme/32_bit_computer_architecture_-riscv-/src/README.md

 Dec 2: Coppied over from LAB 4 along with `aluregfile.sv` and `aluregfile_tb.cpp` <br>
 Dec 3: Changed `aluregfile_tb.cpp` to have a more solid test using fibonacci numbers as this would test all the functionality.

+### 'pc.sv' and 'programCounter_tb.cpp'
+#### Jackson Barlow:
+Dec 3: Added single .sv file program counter and test file for it (untested), then updated test file to use correct verilated file
+Dec 4: Corrected error in pc.sv, where test file expected to use extra output "count" (This is necessary for testing but will be removed for final use)

+### 'datamemory.sv'
+#### Jackson Barlow:
+Dec 5: Created data memory sheet, with read/write ROM functionality.
+Input sigs (A = address, WD = write data, WE = write enable, clk), Output sigs (RD = read data).
+Untested currently